BYLAWS OF THE NEVADA REPUBLICAN CENTRAL COMMITTEE

 F. The immediate past State Chairman and State Vice-Chairman of the NRCC who shall not have been removed for cause;

 G. Such additional representation as shall be selected at the discretion of, and certified to the NRCC by, each County Central Committee on the basis of one additional representative for each 2000, or major fraction thereof, registered Republicans in each county as of the first Monday in January in each year in which a State Convention is held, plus an additional two (2) members from each county.
+Each County Central Committee may change the individuals comprising their representation according to their own bylaws and rules at any time up to and including the day of a state central committee meeting.
+Only those individuals who comprise the current representation from a county on the day of a state central committee meeting are eligible to attend the meeting.
+Any individual who becomes a member of the NRCC following the call to an NRCC meeting may attend that meeting by notifying the NRCC Secretary that they waive their right to 45 day notice.

 H. The Ex-officio members with full voting rights: Republican members of the United States Congress representing Nevada; Republican holders of State Constitutional Offices of the state of Nevada, and Republican members of the Nevada Legislature.